-Most people learn to read fatigue, brain fog, and puffiness as separate signals from separate systems.
-The lymphatic system disagrees.
-When flow slows, the body becomes a holding container — fluid, metabolic waste, and inflammatory signals pool in tissue that was designed to keep them moving.
+Most people learn to read puffiness, heaviness, and that sluggish feeling as separate signals from separate sources.
+The lymphatic system suggests they're often connected.
+When flow slows, the body becomes a holding container — fluid pools in tissue that's designed to keep it moving, and the visible and sensory effects show up in the face and body.

-Manual lymphatic drainage is the technique that asks the body to start moving them again.
+Manual lymphatic drainage is the technique that asks the body to start moving things along again.
 Done well, it produces results that feel disproportionate to how gentle the work looks.
-Done as a series, it reorganizes how your body manages fluid, recovers from stress, and clears the daily byproducts of being alive.
+Done as a series, it supports a face and body that look — and feel — less weighed down by the demands of modern life.

 What is manual lymphatic drainage?

-When that flow slows — from stress, hormonal shifts, surgery, dehydration, sedentary days, or simply being in your forties — fluid backs up in tissue.
-The system that's supposed to clear inflammatory waste, transport immune cells, and maintain pressure balance starts to falter.
+When that flow slows — from stress, hormonal shifts, dehydration, sedentary days, frequent travel, or simply being in your forties — fluid backs up in tissue.
+The system that's supposed to keep things moving starts to falter, and the result shows up visibly: puffiness, heaviness, a face that reads more tired than it should.

 MLD works at the right depth and rhythm to encourage lymph vessels to resume their natural contraction.
 The pressure is light, almost surprisingly so, because deeper pressure compresses the superficial vessels and shuts down the very system you're trying to activate.